A simple method for finite range decomposition of quadratic forms and Gaussian fields

 For example, for $m=1$,

 Therefore \eqref{eq:W-decay-derivatives} follows, by the chain rule (or Fa\`a di Bruno's formula), from

-which we will now show.
+which holds for $t \geq 1$, as we will now show.
 The argument is essentially a discrete version of the classic fact that the Fourier transform acts continuously on the Schwartz space of smooth and rapidly decaying functions on $\R$.
 To show \eqref{eq:varphi*-decay}, first note that

 and thus by induction, for any $l \in \N$,

 It follows by \eqref{eq:varphi*-defn} and summation by parts that

 Let $h(s) = \half (|s|-1) 1_{|s|\leq 1}$ for $s \in \R$.
 Then, for any smooth $f: \R \to \R$,